JMP (statistical software): JMP Scripting Language (JSL)

 The JMP Scripting Language (JSL) is an interpreted language for recreating analytic results and for automating or extending the functionality of JMP software.
 JSL was first introduced in JMP version 4 in 2000.
 JSL has a LISP-like syntax, structured as a series of expressions.
 All programming elements, including if-then statements and loops, are implemented as JSL functions.
 Data tables, display elements and analyses are represented by objects in JSL that are manipulated with named messages.
 Users may write JSL scripts to perform analyses and visualizations not available in the point-and-click interface or to automate a series of commands, such as weekly reports.
 SAS, Python, R, and Matlab code can also be executed using JSL.

 Notable applications

+JMP is used for analytics, predictive modelling, machine learning, and data mining in various industries.

+Chemistry and chemical engineering

+JMP is used in the chemical industry for applications such as chemometrics, and design of experiments, including response surface methodology.
+It is commonly used by chemical engineers as it contains multiple linear regression algorithms that work in tandem with its experimental design software.

+Electronics

+JMP is used in electronics manufacturing, especially in areas such as semiconductor device modeling.

+Environmental sciences

 In 2007, a wildlife monitoring organization, WildTrack, started using JMP with the Footprint Identification Technology (FIT) system to identify individual endangered animals by their footprints.
 In 2009, the Chicago Botanic Garden used JMP to analyze DNA data from tropical breadfruit.
 Researchers determined that the seedless, starchy fruit was created by the deliberate hybridization of two fruits, the breadnut and the dugdug.

-The Herzenberg Laboratory at Stanford has integrated JMP with the Fluorescence Activated Cell Sorter (FACS).
-The FACS system is used to study HIV, cancer, stem-cells and oceanography.
+Pharmaceutical and Biotechnologies

+JMP has applications for the pharmaceutical and biotech industry in areas like molecular modelling, quality by design, statistical process control, and design of experiments.